turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ### Test a POST Request

-For a post request, we need to not only send the request to the correct endpoint, but we also need to give some information in the body of the request.
+For a post request, we need to not only send the request to the correct endpoint, but we also need to give some information in the body of the post request.

 In another `describe` block, let's write the test first: